 When John retired in 2011, the Trione family appointed Kris Vineyard Manager.
 He completed his first solo season in 2012, working side-by-side with his crew.
 “My co-workers are my mentors now.
 I work alongside men who have been farming for decades.
 Together, we make decisions based on what is best for the vineyards and the workers.”

-At home, Kris enjoys his free time with Denise and their daughter, Georgia.
+At home, Kris enjoys his free time with Denise and their children, Georgia, Gus, and Greta.
 An outdoor enthusiast, he enjoys hunting, kayaking, four-wheeling and camping along Lake Tahoe’s Rubicon Trail.